xrdocs/virtual-routing/_tutorials/2022-08-22-setting-up-host-environment-to-run-xrd.md

 {: .notice--danger}

-With the above requirements in play, we can
+With the above requirements in play, in this tutorial, we'll select **Ubuntu 20.04 as the underlying distribution for the host machine.**